Cover image used with licensed permission.

 February 9, 2016 — From time to time, some celebrities and public figures will open up in the media to reveal their struggles with endometriosis.
-While it can be validating for some people to see personalities like Padma Lakshmi (arguably the most outspoken and high profile figure to begin speaking openly about her struggles many years ago) discuss endometriosis, the ensuing press coverage around their stories is typically rife with misinformation and gross inaccuracies, which in turn get shared in perpetuity because of the high profile personality attached to the feature.
+While it can be validating for some people to see personalities like Padma Lakshmi (arguably the most outspoken public figure to begin speaking openly about her struggles back in 2009) discuss endometriosis, the ensuing press coverage around their stories is typically rife with misinformation and gross inaccuracies, which in turn get shared in perpetuity because of the high profile personality attached to the feature.

 Endometriosis is not a simple disease nor hard to diagnose, though diagnosis is considered uncertain until surgery is performed.
 The disease should be treated at the time of diagnosis – by the hands of someone who is an expert on endometriosis.
 To be certain, this is not a universal indictment of all media nor of any public figure who chooses bravely to share their endometriosis story.
 However, this type of feature all too often goes ‘viral’ and media transmits the wrong messaging about the disease; thus we owe it to the global endometriosis community – patients, our dedicated colleagues, providers and researchers alike – to oppose the damaging information contained within such articles.